 - Boat ride to/from Rio Tuba to/from mainland Balabac – Around Php 350 one way

-- Accommodation – If you plan to stay in the mainland, a fan room for 2 pax is around Php 400 each day, breakfast excluded.
-If you prefer to camp overnight in one of the islands, the rates for renting a tent vary per island.
-Also, please note that there are just four lodges in the mainland, which is usually fully-booked not just by tourists but also by contractors working in the town.
+- Accommodation – If you plan to stay on the mainland, a fan room for two pax is around Php 400 each day, breakfast excluded.
+If you prefer to camp overnight on one of the islands, the rates for renting a tent vary per island.
+Also, please note that there are just four lodges on the mainland, which are usually fully booked not only by tourists but also by contractors working in the town.
 Be sure to check the availability of the lodges before going there.

-- Boat rental – If you’re lucky, you can ask around and find which operator has a scheduled group trip that you can join for Php 1500, food included.
-If not, you have to bite the bullet and hire a boat for exclusive use for Php 5000 each day (max of three islands each day), which already includes boat crew, diesel, and food.
+- Boat rental – If you’re lucky, you can ask around and find which operator has a scheduled group trip you can join for Php 1500, food included.
+If not, you must bite the bullet and hire a boat for exclusive use for Php 5000 daily (max of three islands each day), including boat crew, diesel, and food.

-Thankfully, I found JCJM Balabac Island Tour operated by owners Jimmy and Cristy Ong.
-If you prefer to go this route and just enjoy Balabac, I highly recommend them as their rates are way, way cheaper compared to other operators’ and you will really be taken care of.
-The food too are all great!
+Thankfully, I found JCJM Balabac Island Tour, operated by owners Jimmy and Cristy Ong.
+If you prefer to go this route and enjoy Balabac, I highly recommend them as their rates are way, way cheaper compared to other operators, and you will be taken care of.
+The food, too, is all great!
 They usually serve three types of dishes for each meal with fruits and soda!
 Alam mong hindi ka tinipid.

 - Jimmy Ong – 0946 487 2432

 - Ryan Moran (crew) – 0966 973 1082